 RC, known as Region Code, is a digital rights management technique to protect copyright and the rights and profits of rights holders.
 With it, movie studios can control the international distribution of a DVD release, including its content, release date, and price.DVD copy protections are more than these, you can remove them with the best DVD Copy software and copy DVDs on Windows 10/Mac easily.
 But before we begin, you may want to know whether it is legal to copy a commercial DVD.

-How to choose a powerful DVD copy tool?
+How to choose a powerful DVD copy software?

 A powerful DVD copy should come with a decrypter that can bypass the protections on commercial DVDs.
 Let's see what other factors may influence the quality of a powerful DVD copy tool.